envoyproxy/ratelimit/README.md

 xDS Management Server is a gRPC server which implements the [Aggregated Discovery Service (ADS)](https://github.com/envoyproxy/data-plane-api/blob/97b6dae39046f7da1331a4dc57830d20e842fc26/envoy/service/discovery/v3/ads.proto).
 The xDS Management server serves [Discovery Response](https://github.com/envoyproxy/data-plane-api/blob/97b6dae39046f7da1331a4dc57830d20e842fc26/envoy/service/discovery/v3/discovery.proto#L69) with [Ratelimit Configuration Resources](api/ratelimit/config/ratelimit/v3/rls_conf.proto) and with Type URL `"type.googleapis.com/ratelimit.config.ratelimit.v3.RateLimitConfig"`.

 The xDS client in the Rate limit service configure Rate limit service with the provided configuration.
+In case of connection failures, the xDS Client retries the connection to the xDS server with exponential backoff and the backoff parameters are configurable.

+`XDS_CLIENT_BACKOFF_JITTER`: set to `"true"` to add jitter to the exponential backoff.

 For more information on xDS protocol please refer to the [envoy proxy documentation](https://www.envoyproxy.io/docs/envoy/latest/api-docs/xds_protocol).

 You can refer to [the sample xDS configuration management server](examples/xds-sotw-config-server/README.md).